 The Center for Grief Services was added in 1999 and became available to everyone in our community who has experienced a loss, regardless of whether the person was a hospice patient.
 The Center continues to provide free grief support to anyone in our county who needs it through both individual counseling sessions and group counseling sessions.
 Services are available both to adults and children and can also be provided in Spanish.
 The Center works closely with our local schools to provide grief support to those children that the school identifies as needing assistance.

 A second wing to La Posada was constructed in 2003 following a $1 million capital campaign.
 As part of that campaign, Drs.
 Duarte and Pucelik donated another 1 acre tract that adjoined the existing hospice facility.
 That additional 1 acre became the jumping off point for our third capital campaign, Continuing the Dream, which kicked off in 2006.
-The Continuing the Dream campaign allowed the completion of the original master plan for the Mesilla Valley Hospice campus and added a third wing to La Posada, the construction of a home care center for our home care staff, and the landscaping of our 6 acre campus.
+The Continuing the Dream campaign allowed the completion of the original master plan for the Mesilla Valley Hospice campus and added a third wing to La Posada, a chapel, the construction of a home care center for our home care staff, and the landscaping of our 6 acre campus.
 The community once again came together and donated over $6.3 million toward the completion of this project.
 The construction was completed in 2008 and the third wing was opened to receive patients in 2009.

 Recognizing the need to secure the future of MVH, the Mesilla Valley Hospice Foundation was formed in 2009 with the purpose of raising funds to support the goals and mission of Mesilla Valley Hospice.